 It’s impossible to put together a list of every single evergreen shrub out there, so I’ve focused on the ones I can personally recommend and endorse here.
 Which ones will you choose to add to your garden space?

 Let us know!
-I’m always happy to read suggestions and questions in the comment section below, or via our pages on social media.
+I’m always happy to read suggestions and questions in the comment section below.

-For even more woody shrub and ornamental suggestions for the garden, check out our full archive here.
+For even more woody shrub suggestions for the garden, read these guides next: